 The Badcallian and Inverian events were followed by rifting and magmatic infusions.
 The continental crust was being pulled apart while magma rose once again from inside the Earth.
 This magma was rich in magnesium, iron and calcium, was very hot and fluid and filled pre-existing fissures and cracks in the recently-formed gneisses, after which it cooled and solidified into a suite of rocks that geologists named the ‘Scourie dykes’.
 Recent research disproved long-held assumptions that these represent a single group, but four individual groups that formed in at least a couple of distinct episodes, all throughout early Palaeoproterozoic.

 In mid-Palaeoproterozoic times, formation of a new supercontinent – Columbia – began.
 A chain of volcanoes developed along areas of subsidence.
-These are areas where the denser oceanic plates, rich in magnesium and iron, were pushed underneath the lighter continental plates, composed of silica and quartz.
-The chain of volcanoes, also referred to as continental arcs, eventually collided with margins of neighbouring continents, which resulted in additional deformation events.
+These are areas where parts of the dense oceanic plates started to subduct.
+The chain of volcanoes, also referred to as volcanic arcs, eventually collided with margins of neighbouring continents, which resulted in additional deformation events.

-These events are known as the Laxfordian and Somerledian and were both characterized by medium-grade metamorphism.
+These events are known as the Laxfordian and were characterized by medium-grade metamorphism.
 Part of the gneisses and dykes were exposed to medium pressures and heat, were strained and folded.
-The Laxfordian has only been recorded in crustal fragments of mainland Scotland.
-The Somerledian occurred in both mainland Scotland and the Outer Hebrides.
+The early Laxfordian has only been recorded in crustal fragments of mainland Scotland.
+The late Laxfordian occurred in both mainland Scotland and the Outer Hebrides.
 These events marked the final assemblage and stabilization of the Lewisian Complex, which at the time was part of the supercontinent Columbia.

 Geological knowledge, much like the shape of continents and oceans, is very malleable; it can change in rapid and unpredictable ways and it sometimes happens that well-established facts are undermined by new evidence.